 - SAT Reading score of 650 or higher

-Each of the Perimeter College campuses offers a variety of Honors courses, and the scheduled offerings change each term.
+Each of the Perimeter College campuses offers a variety of honors courses, and the scheduled offerings change each term.
 The Honors College offers courses in Business, Fine Arts, Humanities, Mathematics, Science, and Social Science.

-Honors courses are intended to challenge serious students; however, the course outlines and syllabi are carefully constructed to parallel the workload of comparable non-Honors courses.
+Honors courses are intended to challenge serious students; however, the course outlines and syllabi are carefully constructed to parallel the workload of comparable non-honors courses.
 A major difference is in the type of assignments that are given and the flexibility built into many of those assignments so that students can pursue topics of interest to them.